jhchein/azureml-monitor-retrain/README.md

 #### Monitoring 📊

-Once we've collected production data (for example, by invoking the endpoint with production data from the first notebook), we can initiate monitoring of the data and model drift.
-This can be done via `az ml schedule create -f "endpoints/online/monitor/01 - out-of-box monitor.yml"` or `az ml schedule create -f "endpoints/online/monitor/02 - advanced-model-monitoring.yml"`.
+Once we've gathered production data (for instance, by invoking the endpoint with production data from the first notebook), we can kick-start the monitoring of data and model drift.
+This can be achieved via `az ml schedule create -f "endpoints/online/monitor/01 - out-of-box monitor.yml"` or `az ml schedule create -f "endpoints/online/monitor/02 - advanced-model-monitoring.yml"`.

+(_Optional_): For your convenience and to facilitate experimentation, we've included a straightforward Spark preprocessing component (`components\preprocess_production_data\`).
+This can be used for data and model drift detection using the `production data` we created in our notebooks, in case you prefer not to collect production data via an AzureML Online Endpoint Data Collector.
+The documentation provides detailed instructions on how to [monitor your own production data](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-monitor-model-performance?view=azureml-api-2&tabs=azure-cli#set-up-model-monitoring-by-bringing-your-own-production-data-to-azure-machine-learning).

 ### Automation via GitHub Actions 🤖